KevinRSX/w4118-s21-linux-v5.4/README.txt

 The test program will run for one minute, prints the results of get_wrr_info.
 The results will be printed to a file called test_sample_N_cores.txt, which is at the root directory of the test branch with N representing the number of processors configured in testing.
-After that, it will write the total time of running (mostly state=RUNNING) of all children to the bottom of test_sample.txt and kill all children it spawned.
 Therefore, if you want to reproduce our experiment, do not manually kill the children.
 Just wait for one minute and it will put all the results in test_sample.txt.